 The success of the Sputnik program led the Soviet government to demand that plans for a crewed mission be accelerated.
 This resulted in the Vostok program, which succeeded in sending the first man (Yuri Gagarin) to space on April 12th, 1961 (Vostok-1) and the first woman (Valentina Tereshkova) on June 16th, 1963.

-After Vostok, the Soviets began to refocus their efforts towards larger spacecraft, long-duration spaceflights and extra-vehicular activity (EVA).
+After Vostok, the Soviets began to refocus their efforts towards larger spacecraft, long-duration spaceflights, and extra-vehicular activity (EVA).
 This resulted in the Voskhod program, which involved a redesigned Vostok spacecraft (capable of carrying 2 to three astronauts) and the more powerful Molinya rocket.

 However, this program mounted only two crewed flights before being canceled.
 The Soviet Soyuz program, which aimed to develop spacecraft and launch vehicles for a crewed mission to the Moon, did not fare much better.
 Initiated in 1963, it led to the development of the three-stage N1 rocket and the Soyuz spacecraft.

-Unfortunately, the development of the N1 was complicated by the death or Korolev in 1966, as well as underfunding and a rush to develop the rocket to compete with NASA's Saturn V rocket.
+Unfortunately, the development of the N1 was complicated by the death of Korolev in 1966, as well as underfunding and a rush to develop the rocket to compete with NASA's Saturn V rocket.
 Coupled with the success of the Apollo program, the Soviets abandoned their plans for a crew lunar mission in 1974 and once again shifted their priorities.

 The Soviet space program was also instrumental in the exploration of other planetary bodies using robotic spacecraft.
 Between 1961 and 1999, the Soviets and Russian Academy of Sciences (after 1978) sent multiple probes to Venus as part of their Venera and Vega programs.

-The most notable among these were arguably the Venera 4 and Venera 7 missions.
+The most notable among these was arguably the Venera 4 and Venera 7 missions.
 While the former provided the first on-site analysis of another planet, the latter conducted the first soft landing on another planet and transmission of info back to Earth.

 Between 1960 and 1969, the Soviet space program also sent robotic probes to explore Mars.
 The most notable of these was the Mars 3 orbiter and lander, which was the first mission to achieve a soft landing on Mars in 1971.
 Several missions were sent to conduct sample return missions to Mars' largest satellite Phobos (none of which were successful).